niemopen/niem-open-training/Modules/02 - Introduction to NIEM.md

 		- Misplaced content is moved, either to other domains or to core
 		- New content is added
 	- _Nothing_ in a major version change is guaranteed to be backwards compatible with earlier major releases
-	- NIEM 6.0 scheduled for end of 2023
+	- NIEM 6.0 schemas out now, support documentation mid-2025
-- Minor version releases, e.g. 5.0 to 5.1:
+- Minor version releases, e.g. 5.1 to 5.2:
 	- Annually
 	- **NIEM-Core does not change!**
 		- **Neither does the underlying infrastructure**